NBISweden/workshop-reproducible-research/docs/take_down.md

 ## Singularity

 * Images are files that can simply be deleted
-* Singularity creates a hidden directory `.singularity` in your home directory
+* Singularity creates a hidden directory `.singularity` in your home directory that contains cache